INTERNATIONAL RAFTING FEDERATION

-The INTERNATIONAL RAFTING FEDERATION (IRF) is about bringing the world of rafting together so we can all benefit from our interaction.
-This interaction may involve anything from competing at the World Championship level to being part of a local grassroots event in your home town.
-Or it could be that once-in-a-lifetime experience of going on a commercial raft trip locally or around the world, whether it be for 1 hour or 16 days.
+The IRF is about bringing the world of rafting together

+So we can all benefit from our interaction.
+This interaction may involve anything from competing at the world championship level to being part of a local grassroots event in your hometown.
+Or it could be that once-in-a-lifetime experience of going on a commercial raft trip locally or around the world, whether it be for 1 hour or multiple days.

-The INTERNATIONAL RAFTING FEDERATION (IRF) strives to find solutions which satisfy the demands of rafting while preserving those ethical values, of which they are the trustees.
+The International Rafting Federation (IRF) strives to find solutions which satisfy the demands of rafting while preserving those ethical values, of which they are the trustees.
 Rafting has a social value and a source of freewill and perseverance, one of the last strongholds of fair-play and respect for opponents, an initiation into team spirit and camaraderie.
 Rafting is a sport and recreational pursuit that is accessible to the general public through commercial tourism operators, sport and recreation clubs.
-Rafting is a low environmental impact activity that creates awareness of conservation and environmental appreciation while show-casing the skill elements involved in the sport
+Rafting is a low environmental impact activity that creates awareness of conservation and environmental appreciation while show-casing the skill elements involved in the sport.

 The IRF, the trustee of the rafting tradition, maintains and promotes the conditions which encourages the practice and the development of rafting at all competition, commercial and recreational levels.
 The IRF aims to facilitate the growing demands of the rafting fraternity through a unified body that deals exclusively with rafting issues and factors which influence the development of rafting.